 For an applied program, students may graduate with knowledge and skills in the areas of:

 - Big data and market research

 - Innovation and design thinking

 Marketing is a core business function.
-Every Bachelor of Business course teaches marketing to an introductory level at least.
-By specialising in the field, you position yourself for roles such as content creator, brand manager, digital marketing manager, marketing manager and social media coordinator.
+Every Bachelor of Business course teaches this topic to an introductory level at least.
+By specialising in the field, you position yourself for roles such as content creator, brand manager, campaign manager, digital manager, and social media coordinator.

 Employment of Advertising and Marketing Professionals continues to expand in Australia, with the number of jobs projected to increase by 11.4% to 89,000 over the 5 years to 2027.
 Graduate jobs are normally available since the industry naturally generates work that is suitable for entry-level positions, such as in content creation, research and analysis.

-The entry requirement for a Bachelor of Marketing or equivalent degree is normally that you achieve a certain ATAR (or equivalent score) upon graduating from Year 12.
+The entry requirement for an undergraduate business degree is normally that you achieve a certain ATAR (or equivalent score) upon graduating from Year 12.